headswim/ski/README.md

+# Keeping this for Legacy; this is how i built this; tricked it into making a car game, then made it a ski game. suck it AI
 # Car Driving Game

 A simple 3D first-person driving game built with React, Vite, and Three.js.
 Control a car as it drives down an endless road.